sebbader/IDS-Information-Model-Demo/README.md

         </repository>
 </repositories>
 ```
 Note that the `eis-snapshot-repo` is containing development releases and requires a further username and password.
+Please
+contact the maintainer of this project to get access to the SNAPSHOT repository.

 The Information Model Java library can then be included in your ```dependencies``` section in this way:
 ```xml